LanaKhalifa/deep-learning-flood-modeling/README.md

 <img width="1280" height="720" alt="fig_14" src="https://github.com/user-attachments/assets/dfdbd8d9-d1d6-49cd-b1e6-683e19b28708" />

-remember to say that in stage 2, only the final configuration were were implemented to present a cleaner story.
+remember to say that in stage 2, only the final configuration were were implemented to present a cleaner story. i prefer to work in directories rather than prapare eveyrthig in the same root dir add used papers. ok?
 # 🌊 Deep Learning Flood Modeling

 This repository provides a complete pipeline for emulating hydrodynamic flood simulations using deep learning.